Tom Robertson (rugby union): Early life

 Robertson was born in Wellington, New South Wales, and spent his early years in Dubbo where he played junior rugby for the Dubbo Kangaroos.
 He later attended St Joseph's College, Hunters Hill, where he played in the 1st XV rugby team as a loose-head prop.
 He was selected for the Australian Schoolboys side in 2012, winning the Trans-Tasman Shield in New Zealand.

 Career

 After joining the Sydney University rugby club and making his debut in the Shute Shield, Robertson was selected to represent Australia at the 2014 IRB Junior World Championship hosted by New Zealand.
 Later that year he was chosen in the Sydney Stars squad to compete in the inaugural National Rugby Championship.

 Robertson began studying for a medical degree at Sydney University in 2016, and also signed a contract with the NSW Waratahs for the 2016 season.
 He made his debut for the Waratahs against the Highlanders on 18 March 2016 and scored a try on debut.

+On September 17 2016, Robertson made his Wallabies debut against Argentina in a 36-20 Rugby Championship victory at Perth Rectangular Stadium.